-- Allow nitrous pressure to exceed 1100 psi.
+- Use sealant of any kind on AN type fittings. - Allow nitrous pressure to exceed 1100 psi.
 Excessive pressure can cause swelling or in extreme cases failure of the nitrous solenoid plunger.
 Solenoid plungers are designed so that pressure-induced failures will prevent the valve from operating.
-No leakage should occur with this type of failure. - Inhale nitrous oxide.
-Death due to suffocation can occur. - □ Allow nitrous oxide to come in contact with skin.
+No leakage should occur with this type of failure. - □ Inhale nitrous oxide.
+Death due to suffocation can occur. - Allow nitrous oxide to come in contact with skin.
 Severe frostbite can occur. - Use octane boosters that contain methanol.
 Fuel solenoid failure may occur, producing severe engine damage.

-Chapter 1 Introduction to your NOS Nitrous Oxide Kit
+Chapter 1 Introduction to your SNIPERTM Nitrous Oxide Kit